Will a post-Brexit recession keep employment lawyers busy?

 Since taking office last summer, Boris Johnson has negotiated a new Brexit deal and then won the general election that gave him the clear majority he needed to pass it.
 But there may yet be a no-deal scenario if trade talks with the EU fail.

-The lingering threat of a ‘hard Brexit’ has led to many warnings from economists and captains of industry that the UK could suffer a major shock, as international trade suddenly becomes costlier due to the tariffs that would arise if trade with the EU defaults to World Trade Organisation terms.
+The lingering threat of a ‘hard Brexit’ has led to many warnings from economists and captains of industry that the UK could still suffer a major economic shock, as international trade suddenly becomes costlier due to the tariffs that would arise if trade with the EU defaults to World Trade Organisation terms.